Social networking is the fad of the century, apparently. I partake in it to some degree.

 With Twitter I had a kind of on-again, off-again affair.
 Recently it was "on again" for a number of years, but in the light of the new owner acting out his fantasies of what he alone wants Twitter to be, I decided to leave.

-Instead I am somewhat active on Mastodon now.
+Instead I am somewhat active on Mastodon/Fediverse now.
 I am @jyrgenn@mas.to there.
-While appearing similar to Twitter, Mastodon, being a federated lot of many different instances, is rather different.
+While appearing similar to Twitter, the Fedivers, being a federated lot of many independent instances, is rather different.
 I am curious to see how that turns out.